Koudela/eArc-eventTree/README.md

 picture where the event-listeners hook in.

-To enrich the PHP-community by this advantage I have developed the observer tree pattern/architecture and wrote the eArc eventTree package.
+To enrich the PHP-community by this advantage I have developed the observer tree pattern/architecture which is in fact a combination of the composite and observer pattern and acts as architectural base for the eArc eventTree package.

+It can be used to implement complex iterators, a message broker, the chain of responsibility and the strategy pattern, MVC/ADR and many more.

 As of all eArc packages one of its driving ideas is to make your code as explicit and easy to understand as possible without imposing to much